What Is The Tallest Mountain In The Rocky Mountains

 FAQ

 Q: How difficult is it to climb Mount Elbert?
 A: Climbing Mount Elbert is considered moderately difficult.
 The most popular route, the North Mount Elbert Trail, is a long but relatively gentle hike.
-However, the high altitude and potential for unpredictable weather can make it challenging.
+Still, the high altitude and potential for unpredictable weather can make it challenging.

 Q: How long does it take to climb Mount Elbert?
 A: The average time to climb Mount Elbert is 6-8 hours round trip, depending on your fitness level and the route you choose.